Evaluate your own level of skiing.

 Ask your local resort about Instructor Training programs.

 Some ski resorts offer Instructor-in-Training programs where you can learn about ski instruction and shadow instructors.
-For example, Killington Ski Resort has a Coaches in Training program for teens.
 These types of programs might not be advertised publicly, and also might not be run on a formal basis, so call up your local mountain and ask.
 You may have to ask the Ski Instruction department directly.
 If there is no formal program, ask about opportunities to shadow instructors or assist with lessons.

 Register with Professional Ski Instructors of America.